Discover the Enchanting Rohtas Fort (Qila)

 It is 8 km south of grand trunk road and is near the city of Dina. it easily accessible and road condition is very good.

-Rohtas Fort Pakistan Route?
+Rothas Fort Route?

 The Qila Rohtas lies on the edge of Tilla Jogian mountain range, near the town of Jhelum and Dina, in the province of Pakistani Punjab.